hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 ### Minimal Configuration

-Jet is a lightweight framework and is reported to run on a devices such as Rapsberry Pi Zerro (1GHz single-core CPU, 512MB RAM).
+Jet is a lightweight framework and is reported to run on devices such as Raspberry Pi Zerro (1GHz single-core CPU, 512MB RAM).

 ### Recommended Configuration

-As a starting point for a data-intensive oprerations consider machines
+As a starting point for a data-intensive operations consider machines
 with:

 * 8 CPU cores